mklevin/react-resume/README.md

 * All list properties are uncapped.
 If you have 15 different jobs you want to list, the only thing stopping you is you (and reasonable page lengths)
     * Skills specifically support nested items, in case you want to get specific about your qualifications

+* Theme switching is enabled by default.
+Alternatively, you can set `THEME_SWITCHER_MODE` in `App.tsx` to `LIGHT_ONLY` or `DARK_ONLY` to force a particular theme
+    * This could definitely be exported to a config file, but it didn't seem worth the effort for a single property

 ## Available scripts